Nyaribovic/AUTOLIB-BLUE-CAR-HYPOTHESIS-TESTING/Read.md

 •	Readme: This Readme.

 ## Packages
-The following packages are necessary to run the cells  Notebook CORE_WK4_Autolib_Hypothesis_Testing.ipynb:
+The following packages are necessary to run the cells  Notebook AUTOLIB_BLUE_CAR_HYPOTHESIS_TESTING.ipynb:

 •	import pandas as pd